sen-h/VidOS/README.md

 There is a standard unixy file system in the initramfs that's linked into the kernel.(bzImage) The second initramfs(rootfs.cpio.lz4), which lives on disk, contains a few folders that are overlayed onto the first initramfs.
-What's inside of the second initramfs is determined by the `-g`, `-v` and `-s` options The third filesystem is the iso9660 file system(disk) that constitiutes the boot media.
+What's inside of the second initramfs is determined by the `-g`, `-v` and `-b` options The third filesystem is the iso9660 file system(disk) that constitiutes the boot media.
-Along with containing the kernel package and second initramfs, it may also contain videos depending on the `-s` option.
+Along with containing the kernel package and second initramfs, it may also contain videos depending on the `-b` option.

 # building VidOS components from source